-- To guarantee you’ll receive your order on time, read up on a content mill or freelance writer’s turnaround policy.
+- To guarantee you’ll receive your order on time, read up on a content agency or freelance writer’s turnaround policy.
 For example, Copify can usually deliver your copy in around 48 hours.

 Convinced of the benefits but not sure which outsourcing option is right for you?
-Here are the two main choices and the advantages they bring to the table.
+Here are the two main choices along with the advantages they bring to the table:

 You can hire a team of regular freelance writers to create your agency’s copy.
 You may need to over-employ the writers in case of any emergencies or breaks in communication, but on the whole, this is a much more reliable option than many agencies give credit.